-The Company's capital resources include existing cash and cash equivalents of \$2,170 and trade and other receivables of \$41,458.
-The Company anticipates that during the remaining 2016 fiscal year, it will use all of its available capital resources to pay for its trade payables and accrued liabilities and its commitments related to ongoing exploration activities in Mexico and Peru.
-The Company anticipates that it will need to raise additional capital during fiscal 2016 to continue project development in Mexico and Peru as well as receive continued support from vendors.
+The Company's capital resources include existing cash and cash equivalents of \$9,561 and trade and other receivables of \$1,920.
+The Company anticipates that during the next year, it will use a substantial portion of available capital resources to pay trade payables and accrued liabilities and commitments related to ongoing exploration activities in Mexico and Peru.
+The Company anticipates that it will need to raise additional capital in the future to continue project development in Mexico and Peru as well as receive continued support from vendors.

-The Company does not generate cash flows from operations and accordingly, Candente Gold will need to raise additional funds by entering into a joint venture agreement or through the issuance of securities or resource secured debt.
-Although, Candente Gold has been successful in raising funds in the past there can be no assurance Candente Gold will be able to raise sufficient funds in the future, in which case the Company may be unable to meet its obligations as they come due in the normal course of business.
+The Company does not generate cash flows from operations and accordingly, the Company will need to raise additional funds by entering into a joint venture agreement or through the issuance of securities or resource secured debt.
+Although, the Company has been successful in raising funds in the past there can be no assurance that the Company will be able to raise sufficient funds in the future, in which case the Company may be unable to meet its obligations as they come due in the normal course of business.
 These factors may cast significant doubt regarding the Company's ability to continue as a going concern.
-Should Candente Gold be unable to realize its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts on the statement of financial position.
+Should the Company be unable to realize its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts on the statement of financial position.